Coronavirus aid at risk as U.S. lawmakers block Trump's changes | Politics

 U.S. lawmakers on Thursday blocked attempts to alter a $2.3 trillion coronavirus aid and government spending package, rejecting President Donald Trump's demand for extensive changes and leaving benefits for millions of Americans at risk.
 Democrats in the House of Representatives sought to increase direct payments to Americans included in the bill from $600 to $2,000 per person as part of a coronavirus economic relief initiative, acting on one of Trump's requests.
 Trump's fellow Republicans, who oppose the higher amount, blocked that effort.

-The White House did not immediately respond to a request for comment.
-Trump was in Florida, where he was due to play golf on Thursday.
-The 5,500-page bill took months to negotiate and was supported by Trump's administration.
-With the status quo unchanged, it was unclear whether Trump would sign the package into law or hold out for further action.

-Without his signature, unemployment benefits for those thrown out of work by the pandemic are due to expire as soon as Saturday, and the U.S. government would be forced into a partial shutdown starting on Tuesday.
+The House will also on Monday try to override Trump's veto of an unrelated defense-policy bill.
+Republicans opposed larger direct payments during negotiations as they sought to limit the size of the package.
+Increased payments could add hundreds of billions of dollars to the overall price tag.

 House Republican Leader Kevin McCarthy said on Thursday Democrats should be willing to address foreign aid and other elements of the bill that he has derided as wasteful spending.
 "House Democrats appear to be suffering from selective hearing," he wrote in a letter to other House Republicans.

-Congress could keep operations running by passing a fourth stopgap funding bill before midnight on Monday.
-To successfully do that, lawmakers would need Trump's cooperation at a time when he is still consumed by his November loss to Democrat Joe Biden, who is set to take office on Jan.
-20. The stopgap bill would not include coronavirus aid, however.

-The House will also on Monday try to override Trump's veto of an unrelated defense-policy bill.
-Embittered by his defeat to Biden, Trump is pressing Congress to dramatically alter the coronavirus and government-spending package, which passed by wide, bipartisan margins on Monday.
+The Trump administration had requested the foreign aid in a budget proposal earlier this year, and his lead negotiator, Treasury Secretary Steven Mnuchin, had supported the $600 stimulus payments.

 ALSO READ